FMLA Requirements and Eligibility

 In addition to posting general notice and educating employees on the ins and outs of FMLA, employers must be prepared for when a member of their team inevitably requests leave.

-Follow the checklist below, or download our FREE infographic, to ensure you’re meeting all of your requirements under the Family Medical Leave Act.✓ Determine if the employee is eligible for FMLA.
+Follow the checklist below, or download our FREE infographic , to ensure you’re meeting all of your requirements under the Family and Medical Leave Act.✓ Determine if the employee is eligible for FMLA.
 Assuming they are, let them know their scheduled leave qualifies immediately.

 ✓ Provide a Notice of Eligibility and Rights & Responsibilities to the employee.